MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 - "Understand how to write tests using the pytest framework."
 keypoints:
 - "A good set of tests covers individual functions/features __and__ behavior of the software as a whole."
 - "It's better to write tests during development so you can check your progress along the way.
   The longer you wait to start the harder it is."
 - "Try to test as much of your package as you can, but don't go overboard, most packages don't have 100% test coverage."
 ---

 Until now, we have been writing functions and checking their behavior using an interactive Python interpreter and manually inspecting the output.
 While this seems to work, it can be tedious, and prone to error.
 In this lesson, we'll discuss how to write tests and run them using the `pytest` testing framework.

 Using a testing framework will allow us to easily define tests for all of our functions and modules, and to test these each time we make a change.
 This will ensure that our code is behaving the way we expect, and that we do not break any features existing in the code by making new changes.

 This episode explains the importance of code testing and demonstrates the possible capabilities.

 ## Why testing

 Software should be tested regularly throughout the development cycle to ensure correct operation.
 Thorough testing is typically an afterthought, but for larger projects, it is essential for ensuring changes in some parts of the code do not negatively affect other parts.

-**Software testing is checking the behavior of part of the code (such as a method, class, or a module) by comparing its expected output or behavior with the observed one.** We will explain this in more detail shortly.
+**Software testing is checking the behavior of part of the code (such as a method, class, or a module) by comparing its expected output or behavior with the observed one.**
+We will explain this in more detail shortly.

 ## Unit vs Regression vs Integration testing

 There are three main levels of testing:

-- **Unit tests**: the purpose is to verify that each part of the code is functioning as expected.
+- **Unit tests**:
+The purpose is to verify that each part of the code is functioning as expected.
 Unit testing is done on smaller units (such as single functions or classes) as you work on your code.
 This is helpful for catching errors in uncommonly-used parts of the code.
 Unit tests should be added as new features are added, resulting in better code coverage.
 In unit tests, you are testing a part of your code independent of any other factors;
 therefore, you should avoid using the file system, databases, network, or any other resources unless you are testing a function directly related to that resource.

-- **Integration tests**: this is a more holistic approach where you test the interface between modules, and how they combine and integrate together.
+- **Integration tests**:
+This is a more holistic approach where you test the interface between modules, and how they combine and integrate together.

-- **System tests**: where you test your system as a whole to check if it meets all the requirements.
+- **System tests**:
+Where you test your system as a whole to check if it meets all the requirements.

 Another important type of testing is **Regression tests**.
 In Regression tests, given a known input, does the software correctly and consistently return the correct values?
 This kind of testing can catch problems in previously working code that may has been broken by new changes or new features.

 It is highly encouraged to have Unit tests that *cover* most of your code.
 It is also helpful to have some Integration and System tests.

 In this lesson, we are focusing on unit testing.
 Same concepts here can be applied to perform Integration tests across modules.